-Here we are, six days into 2015, and one of the things I’ve decided to focus on this year is writing more poetry.
-After a lean writing year overall in 2014, with only two poems winging their way in (and out), I’m calling on my Muse Team for a more bountiful flow.
-To help with focus, I’ll post poetry-related news in the Stanza Spot each month, beginning with Flying is Easy, a poem I penned ‘at the last minute’ specifically to enter in the Karen W. Treanor Poetry Award 2014, in which it won Third Prize.
+Here we are, six days into 2015!
+I’ve resolved to focus this year on writing more poetry, after a slim writing year overall in 2014, with only two poems winging their way in (and out).
+One of them was Flying is Easy, a poem penned ‘at the last minute’ to enter in the Karen W. Treanor Poetry Award 2014, in which it was fortunate enough to place third.
 I got the poem to the Post Office ten minutes before the postmark deadline for the competition, which was cutting it pretty fine!
 Sometimes, that closing door works for me like a little key turning, and the ‘poem butterfly’ flutters through like a beam of bright light.

 The award was judged by Annamaria Weldon.
-Here’s an extract from her report, which can be found in total on the Katharine Susannah Pritchard Writers’ Centre website:
+Here’s an extract from her report (posted at the Katharine Susannah Pritchard Writers’ Centre website):

 I admired this poem for its inclusion of a complex geometric premise in a description of passion, and for the care taken with vocabulary and language.
 I was unfamiliar with Hinton’s tesseract or hypercubes – though the words suggested arcane mathematical terms.
 When I understood the juxtaposition of a visualisation of 4 dimensional geometry with the poem’s sensuous depictions of physical intimacy, the illusion of that altered state of consciousness which can sometimes attend a passionate encounter was greatly increased…this is an exceptionally assured work which is as original and heroic as Icarus in its reach.

-To poets and writers reading this, how do you catch ‘that moment’ of inspiration?
-Do you work best with a close goal or deadline, or with relaxed, reflective ‘spaces’….or a bit of both?
-Wishing you all a happy and satisfying scribe’s year! 🙂
+To poets and writers, how do you catch ‘that moment’ of inspiration?
+Do you work best to a goal or deadline, or with relaxed, contemplative ‘spaces’….or a bit of both?
+Wishing you all a happy and fulfilling scribe’s year! 🙂